-Several studies of U.S. and British managers have compared "arrivers," or managers who made it all the way to the top of their companies, with "derailers," or managers who were successful early in their careers but were knocked off the fast track by the time they reached the middle to upper levels of management.65 The researchers found that there were only a few differences between arrivers and an assessment of how enthusiastic employees are about managing the work of others
+Several studies of U.S. and British managers have compared "arrivers," or managers who made it all the way to the top of their companies, with "derailers," or managers who were successful early in their careers but were knocked off the fast track by the time they reached the middle to upper levels of management.64 The researchers found that there were only a few differences between arrivers and derailers.
+For the most part, both groups were talented, and both groups had isdorney/Shutterstock.com